Cruden BV

 Cruden B.V. is a Dutch motion-based racing simulator designing and manufacturing company based in Amsterdam.
 Founders of Cruden have been developing professional motion simulators since the 1990s.
-Their experience in designing simulators for aerospace industry led them to use this knowledge to branch out into the marine, automotive and motorsport industries.
+Their experience in designing simulators for aerospace industry led them to use this knowledge to branch out into the marine, automotive, and motorsport industries.
 Cruden is also branded as Hexatech.

-Cruden is formed of dynamists, software developers, mechanical engineers and project managers.
+Cruden is formed of dynamists, software developers, mechanical engineers, and project managers.
 Sales and service operations are located in Canada, Australia, Singapore and South Africa.

-Cruden supplies simulators to companies in the automotive industry, universities, research institutes, international motorsport companies and global attractions.
+Cruden supplies simulators to companies in the automotive industry, universities, research institutes, international motorsport companies, and global attractions.
 The company also produces simulator components and operation software, and plans to expand the production into motion-based rides.

 The company headquarters are designed to house the simulator manufacturing process, including simulator components and developing new products.
 Such as multiple guest interactivity simulator for attractions industry.
 The building houses all functional teams covering the mechanical design of Cruden components and systems.

 History

 Cruden B.V. started in professional flight and marine industries, but also had driving simulators.
 Originating from Fokker Aircraft Company, the company was previously known as FCS Racing Simulation and was renamed Cruden in 2006.

-In 2003, FCS took its flight simulation technology developed a racing simulator that combined a motion base with a detailed dynamic vehicle model, motion-cueing software and professional image generation.
+In 2003, FCS took its flight simulation technology developed a racing simulator that combined a motion base with a detailed dynamic vehicle model, motion-cueing software, and professional image generation.

-Since 2005, the company started projects in the entertainment, industrial markets, Formula 1 teams.
-In 2009, Cruden decided to provide service to North American market by starting US operations.
+Since 2005, the company has started projects in the entertainment, industrial markets, and for Formula 1 teams.
+In 2009, Cruden decided to provide service to the North American market by starting US operations.